Lupus Clinical Trials: Increasing Diversity

 - Advocate for patients by speaking with the physician about clinical trial opportunities

-The course is designed to meet the educational needs of rheumatology nurses, nurse practitioners, and physician assistants.
-Other healthcare providers may also participate.
 This course is available online, free of charge until April 20, 2024.

 Watch the Lupus Conversations for Nurses Video: A Culturally Congruent Approach to Educating People with Lupus About Clinical Trials